welschmoor/memory-game-react/README.md

 The code looks super ugly, but I made it without any reference and it works well.

-Double clicks not possible, 4th tile can't be openened.
+Bugs fixed: Double clicks not possible, 4th tile can no longer be openened.

-btw I am terrible at this game, but I made this game to improve.
+btw I am terrible at this game.
 I made it with 3 equal tiles instead of 2 to make it easier to train memory.
-With less distinct shapes/numbers to track I can easier concentrate on remember the position of the number rather than the number/shape itself.
+With less distinct shapes/numbers to track I can easier concentrate on remembering the position of the number rather than the number/shape itself.